rezafouladian/MacintoshPortable/docs/TestManager.md

 ### *B - Set Byte Count

-Load a value into data register D4, for use in other commands.
+Load a value into data register D4, for use in other commands such as `*D` or `*M`.

 Input: 2 Bytes

 ### *D - Get Data

+Load data from the serial input at location A4, for a length of D4 bytes.

+A checksum is placed in result register D6.

 ### *C - Checksum

+Checksum data at location A4 for D4 bytes.

+The checksum is returned in result register D6.

 ### *G - Execute